 Find local pool cleaning pros at the click of a button

 To get the best out of your pool area, you can go for these add-ons that can revamp your backyard and provide you with a positive outdoor experience.

 Adding a fence around the pool provides you with an extra sense of security and privacy.
-Pool fencing typically ranges between $1,500 and $10,000, depending on the pool’s size and the type of fence.
+Professionally installed pool fencing typically costs between $1,350 and $6,985, depending on the pool’s size and the type of fence.